The Best Early Childhood Education Jobs for All Degree Holders

 - Assist staff in developing curriculum and communicating with parents

-Education needed: 72 percent of job postings require applicants to have at least an associate’s degree—with 50 percent of all openings requiring a bachelor’s degree.
+Education needed: 72 percent of job postings require applicants to have at least an associate’s degree—with 50 percent of all openings requiring a bachelor’s degree.1

-Your passion and talent for working with children can manifest itself in more than simply babysitting for your friends and family—as you can see from the list of early childhood education jobs above, you can make an entire career out of teaching or caring for little ones.
+Your passion and talent for working with children can manifest itself in more than simply babysitting for your friends and family.
+As you can see from this list of careers in early childhood education, you can build an entire career out of teaching or caring for little ones.

 EDITOR’S NOTE: This article was originally published in December, 2012.
 It has since been updated to include information relevant to 2017.